-VCU Music offers a strong program to woodwind and brass students.
+VCU Music offers a strong program to Wind/Percussion students.
 Solo performance study is complemented by an emphasis on professor/student and student/student collaboration.

-Graduates of VCU woodwind and brass studios are all accomplished performers and experienced teachers.
+Graduates of VCU Wind/Percussion studios are accomplished performers and experienced teachers.
 They have many years of major orchestral experience, an impressive discography, extensive publications and legions of former students who themselves are producing yet more generations of performers and teachers.
-Woodwind and brass alumni hold positions in symphony orchestras and military bands worldwide and are educators at universities, conservatories and public and private schools throughout the country.
+Wind/percussion alumni hold positions in symphony orchestras and military bands worldwide and are educators at universities, conservatories and public and private schools throughout the country.

-Our woodwind and brass students have successfully competed in national competitions, including the Fischoff National Chamber Music Competition, Music Teachers National Association Competition, International Trumpet Guild, College Band Directors National Association and the International Clarinet Association.
+Our Wind/Percussion students have successfully competed in national competitions, including the Fischoff National Chamber Music Competition, Music Teachers National Association Competition, International Trumpet Guild, College Band Directors National Association and the International Clarinet Association.

-- Justin Alexander, Coordinator of Music History, Percussion
+- Justin Alexander, Director of Percussion Studies, Coordinator of Music History

 - Tabatha Easley, Flute